-10 The agonic line, which represents geomagnetic declinations of 0°, recently crossed the Royal Observatory of Madrid (ROM) 11 in December 2021, causing a shift in declination values from west to east.
-This event constitutes a notable milestone for this 12 significant observatory, where the first geomagnetic observation series commenced around 1855 in Spain.
-In this work, 13 taking advantage of the occurrence of this event, a detailed study has been conducted to investigate the historical evolution 14 of the magnetic declination at ROM to decipher prior occurrences of the agonic line crossing this place.
-Despite the ROM 15 hosted the first series of geomagnetic measurements in Spain, the present lack of geomagnetic measurements in this 16 observatory makes necessary to extend the declination measurements to other observatories distributed throughout the 17 Iberian Peninsula to better define the passage of the agonic line since 1855 up to the present.
-For epochs prior to 1855, a 18 bibliographic search for declination measurements conducted in the Iberian Peninsula has been carried out, complemented 19 by historical data from the HISTMAG database.
-As a result, a time-continuous curve of geomagnetic declination is 20 generated from 1590 to 2022 at the ROM coordinates.
-The declination curve reveals that the agonic line also crossed the 21 ROM 400 years ago (around 1600) passing from west to east declination values.
+Abstract.
+The agonic line, which represents geomagnetic declinations of 0°, recently crossed the Royal Observatory of Madrid (ROM) in December 2021, causing a shift in declination values from west to east.
+This event constitutes a notable milestone for this significant observatory, where the first geomagnetic observation series commenced around 1855 in Spain.
+In this work, taking advantage of the occurrence of this event, a detailed study has been conducted to investigate the historical evolution of the magnetic declination at the ROM to decipher prior occurrences of the agonic line crossing this place.
+Despite the ROM having hosted the first series of geomagnetic measurements in Spain, the present lack of geomagnetic measurements in this observatory makes it necessary to extend the declination measurements to other observatories distributed throughout the Iberian Peninsula to better define the passage of the agonic line since 1855 up to the present.
+For epochs prior to 1855, a bibliographic search for declination measurements conducted in the Iberian Peninsula has been carried out, complemented by historical data from the HISTMAG database.
+As a result, a time-continuous curve of geomagnetic declination is generated from 1590 to 2022 at the ROM coordinates.
+The declination curve reveals that the agonic line also crossed the ROM 400 years ago (around 1600), passing from western to eastern declination values.

-22 1 Introduction
+1 Introduction

-At the end of 2021, the agonic line (magnetic declination line with 0° values) crossed the Royal Observatory of Madrid (ROM) changing the declination on this place from west values to east values.
-According to the Geomagnetic Reference Model for the Iberian Peninsula and Balearic Islands (also named as Geomagnetic Iberian Model, Puente-Borque et al., 2023; more information in S1 of the Supplementary Material) this event occurred on 12 September 2021 (see Fig. 1).
-The interest on this event, considering that ROM does not have a long tradition in geomagnetism, and it was never equipped with variometers for continuous recording, comes from the fact that the first regular declination observations in Spain were made in this place.
+At the end of 2021, the agonic line (magnetic-declination line with 0° values) crossed the Royal Observatory of Madrid (ROM), changing the declination on this place from western values to eastern values.
+According to the Geomagnetic Reference Model for the Iberian Peninsula and Balearic Islands (also named the Geomagnetic Iberian Model, Puente-Borque et al., 2023; more information is in Sect.
+S1 of the Supplement), this event occurred on 12 September 2021 (see Fig. 1).
+The interest in this event, considering the facts that the ROM does not have a long tradition in geomagnetism and that it was never equipped with variometers for continuous recording, comes from the fact that the first regular declination observations in Spain were made in this place.